maim-lain/schooloflust/patreonpatch.md

 **Notes:**
 - You **need** to back up your game folder because the patch overwrites files
-- Your uncle may incorrectly call Flora 'Mom', idk I haven't tested that far, but there shouldn't be any other bugs
+- Your uncle might incorrectly call Flora 'Mom'

 **Requirements:**
 - Windows PC